Mikusch/source-vehicles/README.md

 		"vehiclescript"	"scripts/vehicles/jeep_test.txt"
 		"type"			"car_wheels"
 	}

-	"1"
-	{
-		"name"			"hl2_airboat"
-		"display_name"	"#Vehicle_HL2_Airboat"
-		"model"			"models/airboat.mdl"
-		"vehiclescript"	"scripts/vehicles/airboat.txt"
-		"type"			"airboat_raycast"
 }
-}
 ```

 ## Physics Damage
 This plugin will automatically enable physics collisions and damage to allow vehicles to collide with other players.

 If you intend to use these vehicles in a friendly environment without any combat aspects, make sure to set `sv_turbophysics` to `1`.
-It will allow vehicles to pass right through other players.
+It will allow vehicles to pass through other players.